ZongjingLi/AutoLearner/README.md

 ![](src/framework.png)

+# Domain Design
+In this work, we design an constructive environment for our agent to percept, explore and interact.
+The following section is about the specific design of this environment, including the type of objects appeared in the domain, their visual(color, material) and physical(mass, friction) properties. namomo找不到合适的环境捏,自己捏一个环境吧.

 # Physical Scene Graph Network
 This repo is trying to reproduce the project "Learning Physical Graph Representations from Visual Scenes".
 Apply Gestalt principles in unsupervised visual scene understanding.